mshibanami/redirect-web/docs/redirect-rule.md

 ### Excluded URL Patterns

 The Excluded URL Patterns option allows you to specify the URLs that are not redirected.
-This can be useful to avoid redirect loops, or to exclude certain parts of a website from being redirected.
+This can be useful to avoid redirect loops or to exclude certain parts of a website from being redirected.

 You can specify excluded URL patterns using either Regular Expression or Wildcard pattern types.

 ### Examples

 The Examples option allows you to test your redirect rule by providing sample URLs.
-By adding a sample URL, you can check whether the rule works as expected before actually applying it.
+By adding a sample URL, you can check if the rule works as expected before actually applying it.

 ### Comments

 The Comments section allows you to add any notes or comments about your redirect rule.
-This can be useful for keeping track of why you created a specific rule, or for providing context for others who might view your rules.
+This can be useful for keeping track of why you created a specific rule or for providing context for others who might view your rules.

 ## URL Pattern

 There are 3 options you can specify one or more URL patterns:

-- **Redirect From**: To specify the target URLs
+- **Redirect From**: To specify the target URLs.
-- **Excluded URL Patterns**: To specify the URLs that aren't redirected
+- **Excluded URL Patterns**: To specify the URLs that aren't redirected.
-- **Capture Group Processing**: To specify the target string appearing in a captured group in the Replace Occurrences process
+- **Capture Group Processing**: To specify the target string appearing in a captured group during the Replace Occurrences process.

 To specify URL patterns, you can use 2 pattern types: Regular Expression and Wildcard.

 ### Regular Expression

 Regular Expression is a powerful tool for matching patterns in text, powered by Apple's regular expression engine which is described [here](https://developer.apple.com/documentation/foundation/nsregularexpression#1661042).
 It allows you to define a specific pattern that matches a set of strings.
-Here are some examples:
+Here are some examples.

 - To match `https://example.com/hello`, you can use `https://example.com/(.*)`.
 This will match any string after `https://example.com/` and store it in a capture group.
 - To match `https://example.com/search?q=hello`, you can use `https://example.com/search\?q=(.*)`.
 This will match the value of the `q` parameter and store it in a capture group.